-CCNM's Patterson Institute for Integrative Oncology Research is currently creating guidelines for integrative oncology that will provide a much-needed platform of evidence and structure for naturopathic education and practice, as well as a key leverage point to facilitate inter-professional collaboration and shared patient care with other health-care providers.
+CCNM, strongly represented by our Patterson Institute for Integrative Oncology Research, is a leading institution in the field of integrative cancer care, creating foundational information that will change the oncology landscape for higher quality, patient-centred care.
+One aspect of this includes the creation of guidelines and evidence-syntheses for integrative oncology that will provide a much-needed platform of knowledge and structure for naturopathic education and practice, as well as a key leverage point to facilitate inter-professional collaboration and shared patient care with other health-care providers.